awsdocs/aws-codebuild-user-guide/doc_source/create-project.md

    +  Select **S3 logs**\.
    +  From **Bucket**, choose the name of the S3 bucket for your logs\.
    +  In **Path prefix**, enter the prefix for your logs\.

-1. In **Service role**, do one of the following:
-   + If you do not have an AWS CodeBuild service role, choose **Create a service role in your account**\.
-In **Role name**, accept the default name or type your own\.
-   + If you have an AWS CodeBuild service role, choose **Choose an service existing role from your account**\.
-In **Role name**, choose the service role\.
-**Note**
-When you use the console to create or update a build project, you can create an AWS CodeBuild service role at the same time\.
-By default, the role works with that build project only\.
-If you use the console to associate this service role with another build project, the role is updated to work with the other build project\.
-A service role can work with up to 10 build projects\.

-1. In **VPC**, do one of the following:
-   + If you are not using a VPC for your project, choose **No VPC**\.
-   + If you want AWS CodeBuild to work with your VPC:
-     + For **VPC**, choose the VPC ID that AWS CodeBuild uses\.
-     + For **Subnets**, choose the subnets that include resources that AWS CodeBuild uses\.
-     + For **Security Groups**, choose the security groups that AWS CodeBuild uses to allow access to resources in the VPCs\.

-   For more information, see [Use AWS CodeBuild with Amazon Virtual Private Cloud](vpc-support.md)\.

-1. Expand **Show advanced settings**\.
-**Note**
-If you arrived at this page by choosing **Get started** from a welcome page, then the **Show advanced settings** section is not displayed\.
-Skip to step 20 of this procedure\.
-For information about changing default settings, see [Change a Build Project's Settings \(Console\)](change-project.md#change-project-console)\.

 1. \(Optional\) For **Timeout**, specify a value between 5 minutes and 480 minutes \(8 hours\) after which AWS CodeBuild stops the build if it is not complete\.
 If **hours** and **minutes** are left blank, the default value of 60 minutes is used\.